See More in Less Time

 - Change contrast with the push of a button – everything you need automatically slides into place.

-- Use Light and Contrast Management to simplify your work – for example the Fluorescence Intensity Manager (FIM) and Excitation Manager (ExMan) for fluorescence images, or Koehler light management for perfect Koehler images.
+- Use Light and Contrast Management to simplify your work – for example the Fluorescence Intensity Manager (FIM), fast Internal Filter wheel (IFW) and Excitation Manager (ExMan) for fluorescence images, or Koehler light management for perfect Koehler images.

 Contrast method DIC

-Unstained biological specimen often do not show a very high contrast.
+Unstained biological specimens often do not show a very high contrast.

 Thick specimens in particular, such as brain slices, show up as nothing more than light grey structures instead of single cells.